radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * {{RFC6613}} mandated the use of Status-Server as watchdog algorithm, {{?RFC7360}} only recommended it.
 This specification mandates the use of Status-Server for both RADIUS/TLS and RADIUS/DTLS.
 * {{RFC6613}} only included limited text around retransmissions, this document now gives more guidance on how to handle retransmissions, especially across different transports.
 * The rules for verifying the peer certificate have been updated to follow guidance provided in {{!RFC9525}}.
 Using the Common Name RDN for validation is now forbidden.
 * The response to unwanted packets has changed.
-Nodes should now reply with a Protocol-Error packet that is connection-specific and should not be proxied.
+Nodes should now reply with a Protocol-Error packet, which is connection-specific and should not be proxied.

 The rationales behind some of these changes are outlined in {{design_decisions}}.